eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 and the custom implementation defines a non-fatal `RUNTIME_ERROR`.

-Then we may use the following functions
+The functions described in the following subsections may be used to report errors.

 ### Panic